DreAmigo/xeroSettings/README.md

 - Create new Sales Invoices;
 - Create new Purchase Invoices.

 Feel free to copy the file and change it.
+I usually copy under "/workspace/libs".

 Cheers,